Negligent Security Attorneys in Tallahassee

 In Florida, it is a property owner’s responsibility to provide adequate protection and security for any visitor to the property.
 In addition, as a renter, you do not have control over the security features of your home or office, and your landlord has an obligation to provide you with appropriate protection from any reasonably foreseeable crimes.
 If you are injured as the result of a criminal act that took place on the premises, the owner may be liable for the damages.

-Contact Brooks, LeBoeuf, Bennett, Foster & Gwartney, P.A. today to discuss your legal options with an experienced attorney.
+Contact Brooks LeBoeuf Foster Gwartney Leace & Hobbs, P.A., today to discuss your legal options with an experienced attorney.

 THE PROMISE OF SECURITY